An Israeli airstrike on a Gaza school kills over 60 people, Palestinian health officials say

 Israel has blamed the civilian deaths in Gaza on Hamas, saying the group endangers noncombatants by using schools and residential neighborhoods as bases for operations and attacks.

-The Israeli military acknowledged the school it hit Saturday was located next to a mosque serving as a shelter for Gaza City residents.
+In its statement Saturday, the Israeli military said the school was located next to a mosque serving as a shelter for Gaza City residents.

 The strike came as American, Qatari and Egyptian mediators renewed their push for the two parties to achieve a cease-fire agreement that could help calm soaring tensions in the region following the assassination of top Hamas political leader Ismail Haniyeh in Tehran and a senior Hezbollah commander in Beirut.